Fast shipping (working days before 16.30 - live arrival guarantee)

-1 nymph of the Indian stick insect for only EUR 1.99!
+1 nymph of the Indian stick insect for only €1.99

 The temperature may vary between 18 ° C and 30 ° C. Room temperature is fine for these animals.

-As with all kinds of walking sticks, necessary, the species has a stay of at least 3 times the length of the animal high, wide and at least 2 times the length of the animal.
+The stick insect does not make high demands on the humidity, but make sure to spray 2-3 times a week cause they need water to survive. watch out for mold development.
+As with all kinds of walking sticks, the species needs a stay of at least 3 times the length of the animal high, wide and at least 2 times the length of the animal.
 For an adult female this means an amount of at least 24 cm high and 16 cm wide.

 If the females are mature, they will lay eggs.
 The eggs are round and brown and have a small cap and where the nymph will come out later.
-They just throw them on the ground.
+They just drop them on the ground.
 The eggs hatch after a few months.

 The nymphs are all from our own breeding culture and are well cared for before shipment.